lambda-fairy/lambda-fairy.github.io/blog/2021-09-26-new-website-part-2.md

 My website uses this technique extensively.
 If you're on desktop, resize the browser window.
-Watch the body text, margins, and header all adapt to the available space.
+Watch the layout shrink and grow to the available space.

 ## Keyboard accessibility